Cray-HPE/docs-csm/operations/configuration_management/Configuration_Management.md

 CFS is comprised of a group of services and components interacting within the Cray System Management \(CSM\) service mesh, and provides a means for system administrators to configure nodes and boot images via Ansible.
 CFS includes the following components:

-* A REST API service.
+* `CFS-API`, a REST API service.
 * A command-line interface \(CLI\) to the API \(via the `cray cfs` command\).
-* Pre-packaged AEE\(s\) with values tuned for performant configuration for executing Ansible playbooks, and reporting plug-ins for communication with CFS.
+* A pre-packaged Ansible Execution Environment \(AEE\) with values tuned for performant configuration for executing Ansible playbooks, and reporting plug-ins for communication with CFS.
-* The CFS Hardware Sync Agent, which pulls in node information from the system inventory to the CFS database to track the node configuration state.
+* The `CFS-Hardware-Sync-Agent`, which pulls in node information from the system inventory to the CFS database to track the node configuration state.
+* The `CFS-Operator`, which manages the setup and teardown of Kubernetes jobs that run the AEE.
-* The CFS Batcher, which manages the configuration state of system components \(nodes\).
+* The `CFS-Batcher`, which manages the configuration state of system components \(nodes\).
+* `CFS-Trust`, which manages the keys and certificates CFS uses to access other system components \(nodes\).
+* `CFS-State-Reporter`, which runs on each of the system components \(nodes\) to alert the CFS API when a component is rebooted and requires configuration.
+* `CFS-ARA`, which collects the Ansible logs from the AEE pods.

 Although it is not a formal part of the service, CFS integrates with a Gitea instance \(VCS\) running in the CSM service mesh for management of the configuration content life-cycle.